Thewbi/ICE40_UltraPlus_5K_up5k_Lattice/README.md

 iceprog -S -d i:0x0403:0x6010:0 build/led.bin
 ```

 The parameter S stands for SRAM since the type of RAM used on the breakout board is SRAM.
+See https://github.com/YosysHQ/icestorm/blob/master/iceprog/iceprog.c

 ### Program into Flash